ibm-apiconnect/lifecycle/api-products.md

 ## Visibility

+By default published products are visible to the entire set of catalog consumers.
+However, API Connect supports restricting the visibility to a subset of consumers.
+The subset can be defined by listing individual consumers, or as a *group* of consumers.
+A product's visibility can be defined in the product definition itself, defined when the product is published, or updated while the product is published.
+Visibilty is a function of two finer grained capabilities.
+The first is the consumers who can see the product in the catalog, and the second is the consumers who can subscribe to the product.

-The product visibility section enables product managers to control the visibility of API products published to the developer portal.
-When the API product is created it the visibility is defaulted as follows:
+When the API product is created it the visibility is defaulted as
+follows:

 ```
 visibility: